 3. Keep a Notebook

 Last summer I had one heck of a time with my tomatoes.
 At the start they were great, then something happened (I don’t remember what), then we had tomato worms, then we dealt with them being in too much sun.

 You see that “something happened”?
 I should have kept a notebook.

 One of my friends at work told me they had started a gardening notebook and I thought that was a great idea.
-There are some pretty cute ones you can find online or just keep a simple one, whichever works best for you.
+There are some pretty cute ones you or just keep a simple one, whichever works best for you.

 4. Understand the Type of Containers you can Purchase

 The majority of my produce last summer were grown in a topsy turvy container.
 I had two big standing ones that held banana peppers, jalapenos, and basil.
 Another held tomatoes and cilantro.
 And then there were the ones that were designed to just hold bell peppers and just hold strawberries.

 All of our topsy-turvy containers were bought on sale from Big Lots during the fall.